 The assets and liabilities of the subsidiaries are translated into the presentation currency at the rate of exchange ruling at the reporting date (none of the functional currencies of the subsidiaries or the Parent is hyperinflationary for the reporting periods).
 The income and expenses of the Parent and of the subsidiaries are translated at transaction date exchange rates.
 The exchange differences arising on the retranslation from functional currency to presentation currency are taken through OCI under translation reserve.
-On disposal of a foreign entity, accumulated exchange differences relating to it and previously recognized in equity as translation reserve are recognized in profit or loss as component of the gain or loss on disposal.
+On disposal of a foreign entity, accumulated exchange differences relating to it and previously recognized in equity as translated using historical exchange rates.